pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Delete synonyms

 If we want to delete synonyms, we can delete record from `synonyms`.
-For example, If we want to delete "Window" from synonyms, we as below.
+For example, if we want to delete "Window" from synonyms, we as below.

 ```sql
 UPDATE synonyms SET synonyms = array_remove(synonyms, 'Window');